 - Working with the agroecology of the land, we are committed to closing the farm’s energy cycles and closing the cycle of the local system to sustain a vibrant and productive community.

-Farm agroecology —high diversity, low input— provides all the nutrition and water resources for crops and livestock in such a way that is economically sustainable and requires reasonable human workloads.
+Farm agroecology —high diversity, low input— provides all the nutrition and water resources for crops and livestock in such a way that is economically sustainable, provides a humane life for our animals and requires reasonable human workloads.
 Like a stable soil aggregate, our farm is enmeshed in a vibrant local community by providing nutrient-dense food at fair prices, a living wage for all who work on the farm, support for and from other local producers, aesthetic beauty, and spiritual and recreational opportunities.